-7. Return to the vehicle and press the programmed HomeLink[®] button twice (holding the button for two seconds each time).
-If the device is plugged in and activates, programming is complete.
+6. Return to the vehicle and press the programmed HomeLink® button twice (holding the button for two seconds each time).
+The EVIC will display "CHANNEL# TRANSMIT".
+If the garage door opener/device activates, programming is complete.

-If the device does not activate, press the button a third time (for two seconds) to complete the training.
+NOTE: If the garage door opener/device does not activate, press the button a third time (for two seconds) to complete the training.